metapolator/metapolator/next/docs/concepts.md

 * we can set up different interfaces (UI, CLI, API without having to rewrite everything)

+### MOM -- Metapolator Object Model
+The Model is from one point of view an API of the Broker.
+On the other Hand we will create an Object-Model To represent the different aspects of Metapolator and to attach programing interfaces to that data representation.
+One part of the Model is the CPS or parameters Model.
+Another very big part will be the UFO-Model (unified font object).
+The structure of the UFO-model will be conceptually similar to [UFOv3](http://unifiedfontobject.org/)

 ### Interpolator
-The result of the interpolation between 2 masters at a position is always an Incarnation. **An Incarnation is our trinity of UFO with Skeleton and CSS**
+The result of the interpolation between 2 or more masters at a position is always a Master.

-We will take all parameters of 2 Masters and interpolate between the values we receive from the CSS and the other values of the UFO that need interpolation, this is not the outlines because these are coming via Metapost.
+We will take all parameters of 2 or more Masters and interpolate between the values we receive from the CPS and the other values of the UFO that need interpolation, this is not the outlines because these are coming via Metapost.

-To create a new Incarnation to be used as Master or for export:
+To create a new Master to be used as Master or for export:

 1. interpolate the skeletons
-* interpolate the local CSS-files.
-An Incarnation created from interpolation will thus have a new skeleton, if the skeletons of the parents are different, and a new local CSS file.
-The global CSS needs no interpolation.
+* interpolate the local CPS-files. a Master created from interpolation will thus have a new skeleton, if the skeletons of the parents are different, and a new local CPS file.
+The global CPS needs no interpolation.
-3. Some other values of the UFO will need interpolation (like fontinfo.plist guidelines)
+* Some other values of the UFO will need interpolation (like fontinfo.plist guidelines)

-**Can we boil this down to always doing an interpolation between 2 masters at a time?
-Or is there more magic involved when using multiple axis?**

-There should be an optimized path when only a subset of glyphs is needed for previews.
+There should be an optimized path when only a subset of glyphs is needed i.E. for previews.

 ### Metapost
-To create the outlines of an Incarnation, we create a canonical parameter representation for each needed glyph. and then create together with our plugins a Metapost file containing the **already interpolated canonical** values and all Metapost code needed to generate the outline.
+To create the outlines of a Master, we create a canonical parameter representation for each needed glyph. and then create together with our plugins a Metapost file containing the **already interpolated canonical** values and all Metapost code needed to generate the outline.
 This is